 The international target population for TIMSS consists of students in the fourth and eighth grades.
 Countries also have the option of administering TIMSS Numeracy or the TIMSS fourth grade assessment to students in the fifth or sixth grade, or the TIMSS eighth grade assessment at the ninth grade.
 The target population for TIMSS Advanced is students in their final year of secondary school.

-Argentina (Buenos Aires), Armenia, Australia, Austria, Bahrain, Belgium (Flemish), Botswana, Bulgaria, Canada (with Alberta, Ontario, and Quebec as benchmarking systems), Chile, Chinese Taipei, Croatia, Cyprus, Czech Republic, Denmark, Egypt, England, Finland, France, Georgia, Germany, Hong Kong SAR, Hungary, Indonesia, Iran, Ireland, Israel, Italy, Japan, Jordan, Kazakhstan, Korea, Kuwait, Lebanon, Lithuania, Malaysia, Malta, Morocco, Netherlands, New Zealand, Northern Ireland, Norway, Oman, Palestine, Poland, Portugal, Qatar, Russian Federation, Saudi Arabia, Singapore, Slovak Republic, Slovenia, South Africa, Spain, Sweden, Thailand, Turkey, Ukraine, United Arab Emirates (with Abu Dhabi and Dubai as benchmarking systems), and United States (with Florida as a benchmarking system).
+Argentina (Buenos Aires), Armenia, Australia, Bahrain, Belgium (Flemish), Botswana, Bulgaria, Canada (with Alberta, Ontario, and Quebec as benchmarking systems), Chile, Chinese Taipei, Croatia, Cyprus, Czech Republic, Denmark, Egypt, England, Finland, France, Georgia, Germany, Hong Kong SAR, Hungary, Indonesia, Iran, Ireland, Israel, Italy, Japan, Jordan, Kazakhstan, Korea, Kuwait, Lebanon, Lithuania, Malaysia, Malta, Morocco, Netherlands, New Zealand, Northern Ireland, Norway, Oman, Palestine, Poland, Portugal, Qatar, Russian Federation, Saudi Arabia, Serbia, Singapore, Slovak Republic, Slovenia, South Africa, Spain, Sweden, Thailand, Turkey, United Arab Emirates (with Abu Dhabi and Dubai as benchmarking systems), and United States (with Florida as a benchmarking system).

 TIMSS 2015 was initiated in February 2013 at the first national research coordinators meeting.
 Framework and instrument development work were carried out in 2013.
 The field test was conducted in March–April 2014.
 The data collection for the main survey will be carried out in October–December 2014 (southern hemisphere countries) and March–June 2015 (northern hemisphere countries).
 The international reports will be released in December 2016, followed by the international database and user guide in February 2017.

 TIMSS 2015 is coordinated by the TIMSS & PIRLS International Study Center at Boston College, United States.
 Other members of the TIMSS 2015 consortium are the IEA Secretariat, the IEA Data Processing and Research Center, Statistics Canada, and the Educational Testing Service.
 The study co-directors are Dr Michael Martin and Dr Ina Mullis.
 As in all IEA studies, the international coordination will be carried out in cooperation with the national research coordinators of participating countries.